openshift-online/ocm-support-cli/README.md

 #### Patching subscriptions

 Use the `subscriptions` subcommand and provide filter value to search matching subscriptions and patch them.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually remove the resource.
+Pass `dryRun=false` flag to actually patch the resource.

 The following flags are available for `patch subscriptions`: